Gray categories with duals and their diagrams: Duals as functors of 2-strict tricategories

-The corresponding diagram and its projection are given in Figure \ref{twist_simple}.
 The naturality of the 3-morphisms $\Theta_\nu$ is a direct consequence of the naturality of the tensorator \eqref{nattens} together with the first condition in \eqref{pivcond} in the definition of a planar 2-category.
 Also, it follows from the invertibility of the triangulator, the invertibility of the tensorator and the identities satisfied by the 3-morphisms $\epsilon_\nu$ that $\Theta_\nu$ is invertible with inverse